DIY window shutters with repurposed wood from an old fence gate for the ugly basement windows.

 I wanted opinions so I posted and asked for your thoughts.
 Some were for and some were against but I still wasn’t sure.
-If you’ve been reading Chatfield Court for a while then you know that I don’t give up easily so I decided to work on it a little bit before taking it down and calling it quits.
+If you’ve been reading Chatfield Court for a while then you know that I don’t give up easily.
+So I worked on it a little bit more before taking it down and calling it quits.

 The first thing I tried was a quick coat of walnut stain.
-Next I tried some faux hinges to make it look more authentic, even though it doesn’t open and close.
+Next, I tried some faux hinges to make it look more authentic, even though this window shutter doesn’t open and close.

-I bought real hinges at Home Depot but they ended up not fitting.
+I bought real hinges at Home Depot but they didn’t fit.

 I really wanted hinges though, so I ended up making my own out of sheet metal.
 After a quick check for fit, I sprayed them, and some wood screws, with black paint.

 All that was left to do was to screw the faux hinges on.
 I also attached a latch to give it a real window shutter feel.

 What do you think of my DIY window shutters.
 Does it look like a shutter or am I fighting a losing battle?

 Please excuse the mold on the fence and the bald grass, ripped up by neighborhood skunks, our yard is a huge work in progress. 😉 You can look at my beautifully large fern though.
 I can’t believe how much it’s grown this summer.